-- A student must not be in default on repayment of any student loan. - Students and families will initiate the free TAP application process by completing and filing the Free Application for Federal Student Aid (FAFSA).
-An Express TAP Application (ETA) will be sent from NYSHESC if the application was not completed on-line at www.tapweb.org. - A student must be enrolled and attending a minimum of twelve credits towards his/her degree through three weeks of classes.
-These twelve credits DO NOT include courses a student is repeating for which a student has received a prior letter grade, including the letter "I" or "X".
-If his/her prior letter grades was "F" or "W" and the course is required for graduation, then this course is counted in the twelve credits.
-If his/her prior letter grade was a "D" and a grade of "C" or better is required, then this course is counted in the twelve credits. - TAP is awarded to undergraduate students for a total of eight (8) semesters.
-A maximum of six (6) TAP awards can be received by a student while attending a 2-year school. - TAP awards are reduced by \$100 per year for students who have received four or more payments. - A student must file a NYSHESC TAP Application annually. - For purpose of determining financial independence, refer to the "How to fill out the Express TAP Application (ETA)" which is part of the Express TAP Application a student will receive from NYSHESC. - The Higher Education Services Corporation determines the student's status indicating the amount of the grant. - The College may defer payment on the basis of receipt of the estimated TAP award.
+- TAP is awarded to undergraduate students for a total of eight (8) semesters.
+A maximum of six (6) TAP awards can be received by a student while attending a 2-year school. - TAP awards are reduced by \$100 per year for students who have received four or more payments. - $\cdot\,$ A student must file a NYSHESC TAP Application annually. - For purpose of determining financial independence, refer to the "How to fill out the Express TAP Application (ETA)" which is part of the Express TAP Application a student will receive from NYSHESC. - The Higher Education Services Corporation determines the student's status indicating the amount of the grant. - The College may defer payment on the basis of receipt of the estimated TAP award.
 Actual payment is received after the school certifies student eligibility. - If further information is needed, questions should be directed to the TAP Certification Officer in the Financial Aid Office.

-For more information on the New York State aid programs or to view the status of your application go to http://www.hesc.ny.gov.
+For more information on the New York State aid programs or to view the status of your application go to: hesc.ny.gov.

 The regulations require full-time students receiving State awards to complete a minimum number of semester hours or credits each term with a minimum grade point average and to accumulate enough semester hours or credits to graduate with an associate's degree within a maximum of six semesters of aid.
 The regulations are divided into two parts: academic progress and program pursuit.
 Other students may study at their own rate and complete their degrees according to the institution's regular academic standards.
-(See APTS - Aid to Part Time Students)
+(See APTS Aid to Part Time Students)